lemairecarl/hypertrainer/README.md

 ## Log Formats

-HyperTrainer will look for certain TSV (tab-separated values) files in the output path of your scripts:
+HyperTrainer will look for certain files in the output path of your scripts (which should contain tab-separated values):

-* `epochs.log`: Training progress at the epoch level.
-Expected columns:
-    * epoch_index
-    * unix_timestamp
-* `iterations.log`: Training progress at the iteration level.
+* `progress.log`: Training progress at the iteration level.
 Expected columns:
     * epoch_index
     * iteration_index
     * num_iter_per_epoch